The Reign of Man

 The aim of human knowledge is to discover the true form of a given nature.
 This has 2 secondary aims:

-- The discovery of:
+- In moving bodies, the discovery of:

-- the latent and uninterrupted process from start to end.
+- the latent and uninterrupted process from start to end

 - the latent conformation of bodies at rest

-- material cause
+-

-- form: The discovery of form is considered desperate.
+The discovery of form is considered desperate.

 - Those who have learned these 2 might discover things in matters of a similar nature, but does not stir the limits of things which are much more deeply rooted.